 1920s Men’s Formal Suit

-For an after 6pm dinner party, evening at the opera or grooms wedding, dressing in men’s white tie suits was a requirement.
-Black tie was a semi formal look acceptable for immediate family dinners and upper middle class men.
-White ties means the vest and bow tie are white while black tie means a black vest and bow tie was worn together.
+For an after-6pm dinner party, evening at the opera, or groom’s wedding attire, dressing in men’s white tie suits was a requirement.
+Black tie was a semi-formal look acceptable for immediate family dinners, and among upper-middle-class men.
+White tie means the vest and bow tie are white while black tie means a black vest and bow tie was worn together.
 Black or white tie was also worn by waiters, bartenders, and nightclub party-goers at upscale establishments.

-This picture was taken for our 1890’s themed wedding.
-Men’s white tie formal wear remained unchanged through the early 20’s.
-The mid 20’s saw more men wearing the casual dinner jacket, called a tuxedo today.
-The variations between tuxedo’s back then and now are minimal.
-If you have a tuxedo in your closet by all means wear it or rent one locally.
-Learn the history of mens formalwear here and how to pull off the 1920s look using modern tuxedos here:
+The picture above was taken for our 1890s themed wedding.
+Men’s white tie formal wear remained unchanged through the early ’20s.
+The mid ’20s saw more men wearing the casual dinner jacket, called a tuxedo today.
+The variations between tuxedos back then and now are minimal.
+If you have a tuxedo in your closet, by all means, wear it or rent one locally.